herrma29/Preserve/_posts/2014-03-01-making-pierogi.markdown

 I went probably ten years without eating--nor thinking of--pierogies.
 I'm not sure from where the idea to make them first came, but sometime in 2011 my wife and I decided to give them a go.

 I'm sure it had something to do with the pierogi dinner held at a church in Lansing.
-We drove past the sign for this dinner every day for a couple months, picturing a bunch of old, wrinkly Polish grandmothers standing in a kitchen churning out pierogi after pierogi for hungry Lansing-ites.
+We drove past the sign for this dinner every day for a couple months, picturing a bunch of Polish grandmothers standing in a kitchen churning out pierogi after pierogi for hungry Lansing-ites.

 No matter where the idea came from, we had the pierogi bug.
 We were thinking about them for a long while--their buttered and crispy exterior giving way to a soft and cheesy interior.
 Coupled with a dollop of sour cream and a pile of caramelized onions and you have a delicious meal.